 This article analyses three novels which employ speculative fictional elements to explore gentrification: Reggie Nadelson’s Londongrad (2009), K. Chess’s Famous Men Who Never Lived (2019) and N. K. Jemisin’s The City We Became (2020).
 Although these novels are set in western cities – London and New York – Peacock argues that their speculative conventions reflect a conception of the city as ‘planetary’, as what Hyun Bang Shin describes ‘as unbounded space, understood as being constituted through its relationships, including flows and networks, with other places’.
 These novels use the trope of alternate worlds partly as metaphor for the clash of different views of authenticity in gentrifying spaces; partly as metaphor for diversity, migration and the alienation of global extraterritoriality; but also partly as a means of decentralizing the western city or to propose multiple, competing centralities at all spatial levels – domestic, neighbourhood, civic and beyond.
 In so doing they offer, in divergent ways, critiques of and symbolic alternatives to neo-liberal gentrification.

-Keywords: gentrification, contemporary fiction, genre, speculative fiction, science fiction, fantasy, London, New York City
+Keywords: urban space, contemporary fiction, genre, science fiction, fantasy, London, New York City

 Introduction: Manchester made strange1

 Though this article concentrates on novels set in London and New York, my prefatory example comes from a novel about Manchester.
 In her debut, Cold Water (2002), Gwendoline Riley captures the ways cities change rapidly, often haphazardly.
 When elements once familiar are altered, the resulting juxtapositions can feel disorienting to the observing citizen, the stuff of science fiction.
 Riley’s protagonist, Carmel McKisco, walks the streets of a Manchester poised between old and new, rough and regenerated, gritty and gentrified.
 As she walks, she acts as critical observer of the changing city and cultural curator of objects, places and people she deems valuable enough to preserve in her pithy reflections.
-In a characteristic passage, she wryly witnesses Piccadilly Gardens’ sprucing up, where ‘yellow drill vehicles’ and ‘larger diggers’ are employed in the attempt to transform the square into a ‘Japanese water park’.
+In a characteristic passage, she wryly witnesses Piccadilly Gardens’ sprucing up, where ‘yellow drill vehicles’ and ‘larger diggers’ are employed in the attempt to transform the square into a ‘Japanese water park’ (Riley 2002: 56).
 Carmel laconically muses: ‘I’ll believe it when I see it’ (2002: 56).
 Her friend Gene’s alternative proposal to redesign the Gardens around ‘the album covers of his favourite band, Devo, with giant spacesuit helmets’ (2002: 56) appears no less fanciful.
 Its very absurdity serves to highlight the pretensions of the council’s vision.

 The sci-fi inflection of the space helmets is reprised in another material symbol of Manchester’s regeneration.
 Continuing along the tram line into Shudehill, Carmel observes the old Co-operative Insurance Company building, ‘its windows boarded with black-painted plywood’, across the street from ‘its new home, a glass low-rise that looks like a stranded spaceship’ (2002: 56–57).
 Surrounded by ‘grand old Victorian trade buildings’, ‘old rag shops’ and tattoo parlours (2002: 56, 57), the new construction might appear incongruous or, indeed, alien.
 And yet in the context of Carmel’s idiosyncratic, affectless narration, its strangeness is no more pronounced than the ‘garish disco gear and sequinned jumpers’ in the windows of the local clothes wholesalers (2002: 57).
 This is partly because her picturesque perspective often shifts to render the familiar strange: recalling a visit to the tattooist with her friend, she comments: ‘We were like two sailors on shore leave that day’ (2002: 57).
 Reimagining the friends as outsiders arriving wide-eyed from elsewhere facilitates an excitingly alienating view of the city in all its contradictions.